memes/terraform-google-cloudbuild/examples/github-location/README.md

     ```

 At this point there is a new Cloud Build trigger that will execute the steps
-given in [cloudbuild.yml](cloudbuild.yml) whenever any tag is pushed to the
+given in [cloudbuild.yml](cloudbuild.yml) whenever changes are pushed to GitHub
-GitHub repo.
+in a branch that matches the regular expression `main$`.

 <!-- markdownlint-disable no-inline-html no-bare-urls -->
 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->